 Related Work The Logosphere project [Pfe+03] already aimed at a similar export from PVS.
-Both the definition of the PVS logic and the export of the library turned out to be too difficult at the time.
+Both the definition of the PVS logic in LF and the export of the library turned out to be too difficult at the time: the definition had to omit, e.g., record types and the module system, thus making any export impossible.